 Effective Payer Initiatives

-- Incorporate a more robust SDOH network in community resources
+- Building a robust SDOH network in community resources

-- Address policy and process gaps in complex care management
+- Identifying and addressing policy and process gaps in complex care management

-- Adopt an integrated care model for physical and behavioral health services
+- Adopting an integrated care model for physical and behavioral health services

-- Make better use of health analytics to highlight marginalized groups
+- Utilizing health analytics to identify marginalized groups and target interventions

-- Improve risk identification and care coordination methods
+- Enhancing risk identification and care coordination methods

-- Require implicit bias training and education on disparities and SDOH
+- Providing implicit bias training and education on disparities and SDOH

-- Pursue greater cost transparency for medical services and medications
+- Promoting cost transparency for medical services and medications

 To establish a better link between the quality and cost of care and work toward the elimination of modern health disparities, it’s crucial that health plans develop optimized, end-to-end clinical and operational management programs.
 To do so means adopting transformational, holistic clinical solutions to serve existing member populations, expand to new, complex markets, and remain agile through program management, system advancement, data-driven innovation, and cross-departmental alignment.